instill-ai/deprecated-model/README.md

 # Launch all services
 $ make latest PROFILE=all
 ```

+> **Note**
+> Code in the main branch tracks under-development progress towards the next release and may not work as expected.
+If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/vdp/releases).

 🚀 That's it!
 Once all the services are up with health status, the UI is ready to go at http://localhost:3000.
 Please find the default login credentials in the [documentation](https://www.instill.tech/docs/latest/quickstart#self-hosted-instill-core).